-- (a) "Certification" means a written communication from the health care provider of the child, parent, spouse, or employee with a serious health condition to the employer of the employee requesting a family care leave to care for the employee's child, parent or spouse, or a medical leave for the employee's own serious health condition. - (1) For family care leave for the employee's child, parent, or spouse, this certification need not identify the serious health condition involved, but shall contain the information identified in Government Code section 12945.2. - (A) the date, if known, on which the serious health condition commenced, - (B) the probable duration of the condition, - (C) an estimate of the amount of time which the health care provider believes the employee needs to care for the child, parent or spouse, and - (D) a statement that the serious health condition warrants the participation of the employee to provide care during a period of treatment or supervision of the child, parent or spouse. - 1.
-"Warrants the participation of the employee," within the meaning of Government

-Code section 12945.2, includes, but is not limited to, providing psychological comfort and arranging third party care for the child, parent or spouse, as well as directly providing, or participating in, the medical care.
+- (a) "Certification" means a written communication from the health care provider of the child, parent, grandparent, grandchild, sibling, spouse, or domestic partner, or employee with a serious health condition to the employer of the employee requesting a family care leave to care for an aforementioned family member of the employee, or a medical leave for the employee's own serious health condition. - (1) For family care leave for the employee's family member, this certification need not identify the serious health condition involved, but shall contain the information identified in Government Code section 12945.2. - (A) the date, if known, on which the serious health condition commenced, - (B) the probable duration of the condition, - (C) an estimate of the amount of time which the health care provider believes the employee needs to care for the family member, and - (D) a statement that the serious health condition warrants the participation of the employee to provide care during a period of treatment or supervision of the family member. - 1.
+"Warrants the participation of the employee," within the meaning of Government Code section 12945.2, includes, but is not limited to, providing psychological comfort and arranging third party care for the family member, as well as directly providing, or participating in, the medical care.